On this page

 In addition, collectable and personal use assets must:

-- Be insured in the SMSF’s name within seven days of being acquired
+- Be insured in the SMSF’s trustees name within seven days of being acquired

-- Be valued by a qualified, independent valuer if they are transferred or sold to a related party.
+- Be valued by an independent expert if transferred or sold to a member of your SMSF or a related party.